Powerful. intuitive. engaging.

 Overall

 As my first ever extensive case study, I deepened my understanding of the digital iteration process.
-Coming from an architectural background, I found
+Coming from an architectural background, I found more similarities than differences between the two fields.
+The glaring main differences are mainly in terminology and a certain esoteric processes.

 As a whole in design thinking and approach to problem solving – it is extremely familiar.